xiepei1/xiepei1/README.md

 - 🔭 I am a seasoned developer of [Ansys](http://www.ansys.com/)-based automated [FEM](https://en.wikipedia.org/wiki/Finite_element_method) simulations, and internally at Bosch proposed pyact concept to bridge the Ansys ACT components and dedicated simulation workflows

-- 🔭 I also work on research projects focusing on [hybrid modeling](https://mathematicsinindustry.springeropen.com/articles/10.1186/s13362-022-00123-0) industrialization for electronic components
+- 🔭 I work on research projects focusing on [hybrid modeling](https://mathematicsinindustry.springeropen.com/articles/10.1186/s13362-022-00123-0) industrialization for electronic components

 - 👯 I am passionate about bring OpenSource and its style working into traditional mechanical engineering world, to make a difference there

-- 👯 I am a team leader, an envanglist for professional scientific programming, as well as a community leader within my organization
+- 👯 I am a team leader within my organization, an envanglist for Python and GitHub within my community

 - ⚡ Besides my coding and data science work at Bosch, I am also a landscape photographer, a Japanese speaking beginner, light Nintendo Switch player, and taking care of 2 cats